beamworks/react-render-prop/README.md

 after the first render is completed, we want to collect those values exposed to the render-prop body and then re-render MyComponent - this time with awareness of that returned data.

+Essentially, we want to be able to place a `useEffect` inside render-prop content (to detect new arg values) plus a `useState` at the top-level to receive and store those values.

 This library is a convenient helper hook to accomplish that.
 The hook is invoked with no parameters and returns an array with the following:

 - **render-prop "sink" callback** - insert this where render-prop body would normally go
 - **values collected from the "sink"** - whatever the component passes to render-prop body will be exposed here

-So, if the render-prop component passes `valueA` and `valueB` to the function, do this:
+So, if the render-prop component is designed to pass `valueA` and `valueB` to the prop content function, do this:

 ```jsx
 const [libraryWidgetSink, valueA, valueB] = useRenderProp();